YHt666/TPGI/README.md

 # TPGI
 TPGI is an efficient solver for the inverse kinematics of cable-driven manipulators with pure rolling joints using a geometric iterative approach.

+##  About the Author
+Haotian Yang received the B.S. degree in Mechanical Design, Manufacturing and Automation, from Harbin Institute of Technology, Shenzhen (HITSZ), Shenzhen, China, in 2022.
+He is currently working toward the M.S. degree in Electronic Information (Artificial Intelligence) with Center of Intelligent Control and Telescience, Tsinghua Shenzhen International Graduate School, Tsinghua University, Shenzhen, China.
+His research interests include kinematics and dynamics of robots, robotic manipulation, and deep reinforcement learning.

 ## Dependencies
 TPGI is implemented in MATLAB R2020a.
 The Robotics Toolbox for MATLAB (10.4 version) is used, which can be downloaded from https://petercorke.com/toolboxes/robotics-toolbox/.